maael/ffxiv-overlays/README.md

 - `simulator` - to enable a simulation of ACT
 - `debug` - to log updates from the simulator to the console

+## Ideas for themes

+- Simple scrolling graph showing damage over fight for last X ticks, with current damage underneath it